mgiugliano/MorsePaddle2USB/README.md

 - small plastic box (35x58x16mm),                             0.63 eur

 Note: I ordered a 2-way dip switch but later found out I did not have enough free ATTiny85 pins to use.
 I ended up using it as a single way switch.
 Moreover the box I bought was not large enough to mount the jack connector.
 I ended up spending few more euros and purchasing another female (flying) jack and some stereo audio cable.
+I assembled and wired everything on a small prototype PCB, cut to share exactly the size of the Digispark.
 The final result was not the best, but it was my first attempt.
 Please do not judge on the uncovered shielding of the audio cable: I had to remove the plastic insulation to allow it to bend more to fit in the box.
 I am not proud of it, ok?! :-)

 ![](https://github.com/mgiugliano/MorsePaddle2USB/blob/main/photo&circuit/Assembly.png)